email: roadarch@outlook.com

 Lafayette, IN

 Budge's Drive-in opened in 1942.
 However, this stand looks more 1950s or 1960s so they have probably rebuilt.
-These photos are from 2009.
-This sign had been refurbished.
-It had neon originally. [map]
+This sign had neon originally. [map]

 Bonnie Doon Drive-in